 - Know your Camera

 - manual and autofocus

-- picking the correct light setting for the situation
+- picking the correct lens and camera setting for the situation

 - sensor cleaning